kianis4/AmazonPrep/Behavioural Prep/sampleQuestions.md

 ## 11. **Earn Trust**

-**Question**: Describe a time when you had to speak up in a difficult environment.
+### **Question 1**: Describe a time when you had to speak up in a difficult or uncomfortable environment.

 **Answer**:
-**Situation**: At **Giftcash**, during migration discussions, I disagreed with the team’s approach of retaining the monolithic architecture.
+**Situation**: At **Giftcash**, during migration discussions, the team was inclined to retain the monolithic architecture due to concerns about migration complexity and potential risks.
-**Task**: I needed to communicate my concerns respectfully and advocate for a scalable solution.
+**Task**: I needed to respectfully voice my disagreement and advocate for transitioning to a microservices architecture, which I believed was critical for scalability.
-**Action**: I presented performance data and demonstrated the benefits of microservices architecture.
-I actively listened to concerns and addressed questions.
+**Action**: I prepared performance benchmarks and case studies to demonstrate the limitations of the monolith and the long-term benefits of microservices.
+During the discussion, I actively listened to team concerns and addressed each point, emphasizing how a phased migration could mitigate risks.
-**Result**: The team agreed to the migration, which improved scalability by **15%**.
+**Result**: The team agreed to proceed with the migration, which improved system scalability by **15%** and prepared the platform for future growth.

 ---

+### **Question 2**: What would you do to gain the trust of your team?

+**Answer**:
+**Situation**: At **SKompXcel**, I was leading a group of new tutors who were initially unsure about my leadership and teaching methods.
+**Task**: I needed to earn their trust by demonstrating reliability, transparency, and value as a leader.
+**Action**: I organized regular one-on-one feedback sessions to understand their challenges and offered actionable guidance to improve their teaching skills.
+I also shared my experiences, including challenges I had faced, to foster an open and supportive environment.
+Finally, I led by example by taking on difficult tutoring sessions and demonstrating techniques they could use.
+**Result**: The tutors trusted my leadership and were more engaged.
+Their teaching quality improved significantly, and student satisfaction increased, reinforcing a collaborative and high-performing team culture.

+---

+### **Question 3**: Tell me about a time when you had to tell a harsh truth to someone.

+**Answer**:
+**Situation**: At **E&S Solutions**, I was working with a team member who frequently missed deadlines, which impacted project delivery timelines.
+**Task**: I needed to provide honest feedback about their performance while maintaining a positive and constructive relationship.
+**Action**: I scheduled a private meeting where I shared specific examples of missed deadlines and their impact on the project.
+I approached the conversation with empathy, asking about any challenges they were facing and offering support where needed.
+I also outlined clear expectations and suggested tools to help them manage their tasks better.
+**Result**: The team member appreciated the candid conversation, took ownership of their performance, and improved their time management.
+Deadlines were consistently met moving forward, and the project stayed on track.

+### **Key Takeaways**
+**Earn Trust**:
+- **Speaking Up**: Advocated for microservices at **Giftcash**, improving scalability by **15%**.
+- **Gaining Trust**: Built trust with tutors at **SKompXcel** through transparency and leadership.
+- **Harsh Truths**: Addressed performance issues constructively at **E&S Solutions**, leading to improvements.

+---

 ## 12. **Dive Deep**

-**Question**: Tell me about the most complicated problem you've had to deal with.
+### **Question 1**: Tell me about the most complicated problem you've had to deal with.

 **Answer**:
-**Situation**: At **E&S Solutions**, a client’s application experienced unexplained latency issues.
+**Situation**: At **E&S Solutions**, a client's critical application faced unexplained latency issues, which impacted user experience and client satisfaction.
-**Task**: I needed to identify and resolve the root cause of the problem.
+**Task**: I needed to identify and resolve the root cause of the latency.
-**Action**: I analyzed CloudWatch logs, optimized Lambda executions, and restructured inefficient database queries.
+**Action**: I conducted a deep analysis of **AWS CloudWatch** logs to pinpoint bottlenecks in the system.
+I discovered that inefficient Lambda execution and poorly structured database queries were causing delays.
+I optimized the Lambda runtimes, improved database indexing, and added caching mechanisms to reduce repetitive calls.
-**Result**: The latency issue was resolved, and application performance stabilized.
+**Result**: The latency issue was fully resolved, and application performance stabilized.
+The client reported significant improvements in response times and user satisfaction.

 ---

+### **Question 2**: Give me an example of when you utilized in-depth data to develop a solution.

+**Answer**:
+**Situation**: At **SDI Labs**, the web scrapers I built for data aggregation occasionally failed due to anti-scraping mechanisms, leading to inconsistent results.
+**Task**: I needed to identify the failure points and implement a robust solution to ensure reliability.
+**Action**: I analyzed detailed logs and failure reports to understand patterns in the failures.
+I noticed that certain IP addresses were getting blocked after repeated requests.
+To address this, I implemented **IP rotation** and user-agent switching to mimic human-like browsing behavior.
+Additionally, I monitored scraper performance using detailed metrics.
+**Result**: The solution reduced scraper failures by **90%** and improved uptime to **99%**, ensuring consistent and reliable data collection.

+---

+### **Question 3**: Tell me about something that you have learned in your role.

+**Answer**:
+**Situation**: While optimizing API performance at **Giftcash**, I initially focused solely on database-side improvements but learned that client-side optimizations are equally critical for performance.
+**Task**: I needed to identify all performance bottlenecks, including those outside the database.
+**Action**: I expanded my focus to analyze front-end behavior and discovered that redundant API calls and large payload sizes were impacting overall response times.
+I worked with the front-end team to optimize API usage and minimize payload sizes.
+**Result**: Combining client-side and server-side optimizations reduced overall response times by **20%**, improving the user experience.
+This experience taught me the importance of taking a holistic approach to problem-solving.

+### **Key Takeaways**
+**Dive Deep**:
+- **Complicated Problems**: Resolved latency issues at **E&S Solutions** using CloudWatch analysis.
+- **In-Depth Data**: Reduced scraper failures by **90%** with IP rotation at **SDI Labs**.
+- **Learning Lessons**: Adopted a holistic problem-solving approach at **Giftcash**, improving response times by **20%**.
+---

 ## 13. **Have Backbone; Disagree and Commit**

-**Question**: Describe a time when you disagreed with the approach of a team member.
+### **Question 1**: Describe a time when you disagreed with the approach of a team member.
+What did you do?

 **Answer**:
-**Situation**: At **Giftcash**, I disagreed with a team member's idea to patch performance issues rather than optimize the database.
+**Situation**: At **Giftcash**, a team member suggested patching performance issues with temporary fixes rather than addressing the root cause of database inefficiencies.
-**Task**: I needed to respectfully advocate for a sustainable solution.
+**Task**: I disagreed with this approach and needed to advocate for a sustainable solution.
-**Action**: I presented data showing the benefits of optimizing queries and indexing for long-term gains.
+**Action**: I respectfully shared my concerns in a team meeting and presented data showing that temporary patches would create long-term technical debt.
+I outlined the benefits of optimizing queries and indexing to solve the root issue.
 Once the team agreed, I led the optimization efforts.
-**Result**: The database performance improved by **20%**, addressing the root issue effectively.
+**Result**: The database performance improved by **20%**, and we avoided additional technical debt.
+This experience reinforced the value of respectfully advocating for better solutions.

+---

+### **Question 2**: Give me an example of something you believe in that nobody else does.

+**Answer**:
+**Situation**: At **SDI Labs**, I believed that introducing automation for market data aggregation would be far more efficient than relying on manual data scraping, but the team was hesitant to adopt it.
+**Task**: I needed to prove that automation would save time and improve reliability without disrupting existing workflows.
+**Action**: I developed a proof-of-concept scraper using **Puppeteer** and deployed it in a test environment.
+I demonstrated how automation reduced data collection time by **40%** while maintaining accuracy.
+**Result**: The team was convinced and adopted automation as a core part of our workflow.
+This project significantly improved efficiency and provided real-time insights for stakeholders.

+---

+### **Question 3**: Tell me about an unpopular decision of yours.

+**Answer**:
+**Situation**: At **SKompXcel**, I decided to implement mandatory feedback sessions for tutors to improve the quality of teaching.
+Initially, some tutors viewed this as extra work and were resistant to the idea.
+**Task**: I believed that constructive feedback was essential to maintaining high standards and ensuring student success.
+**Action**: I explained the value of the feedback process in improving teaching quality and enhancing student outcomes.
+I also emphasized that the sessions would be collaborative and focused on growth rather than criticism.
+Over time, I demonstrated its impact by highlighting improvements in student feedback and satisfaction.
+**Result**: The feedback sessions became widely accepted, and tutor performance improved significantly.
+Student satisfaction scores increased, and the platform maintained its **80% success rate**.

+### **Key Takeaways**
+**Have Backbone; Disagree and Commit**:
+- **Disagreeing Respectfully**: Led database optimization at **Giftcash**, improving performance by **20%**.
+- **Unpopular Decisions**: Implemented feedback sessions at **SKompXcel**, enhancing tutor performance.
+- **Challenging Beliefs**: Successfully introduced automation at **SDI Labs**, saving **40%** of manual effort.

 ---